- FRITZ!Box 7590

 - Position the wireless router so that it is as unobstructed as possible, i.e. not directly in back of or under an obstacle such as pieces of furniture or a heater.

 - Place the wireless router as high in the room as possible, for example on a shelf.

 - Place the wireless router so that there are as few obstacles as possible between it and other wireless devices.
 Especially metallic objects or objects containing water, for example radiators, refrigerators, or houseplants, significantly reduce the quality of the Wi-Fi signal.

 - Place the wireless router away from other radio transmitters, for example microwaves, wireless speakers, or Bluetooth devices.

 - Position the FRITZ!Repeater so that at least three of its five signal strength LEDs light up.
 You can find tips on positioning it in the guide Finding the ideal location for FRITZ!Repeater.

 Now the FRITZ!Repeater and the wireless router are ideally configured.
 If the Wi-Fi connections of individual wireless devices still drop, then the problem lies with the respective wireless devices.
-The manufacturers of the wireless router or the wireless devices may be able to give you some troubleshooting tips.
+The manufacturers of the wireless router or the wireless devices may be able to give you advice on how to solve the problem.

 AVM Section Navigation